Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Will Vaccinating My Dog Protect Them From Infection?

 Considering the nasty complications leptospirosis can have, it is natural that people would want to protect their pets from catching it.
-A vaccination against leptospirosis, Lepto2, has been around for several decades and it provides protection against two strains of leptospirosis.
+Vaccination against leptospirosis, Lepto2, has been around for several decades and it provides protection against two strains of leptospirosis.
 In the last few years, the updated vaccine which covers four strains, Lepto4, was introduced.

 Bear in mind that there are around 20 known strains (also called serovars) of lepto; 17 strains are found in Europe, and the vaccine only covers four of these.
 Therefore, a dog can have the vaccination and still become infected, so the vaccination does not offer complete protection.